Thamizhram1/Demo_Repository/README.md

 Once after GD, fallowing may happen
-Either they will consider my contribution and provide X rating for me or they wont consider my points and let the rating as same as already provided
+Either they will consider my contribution and provide X rating for me or they wont consider my points and let the rating as same as already provided Adding step 10 for GitHup pull test to jenkins
+Hope it will work